 - Enable us to help to influence the work of community leaders, residents, organisations, policy makers, public bodies and the private sector to enact social change

-If you would like to know more about Vital Signs, please contact Jenny Bevan, Grants Manager or Claire Cullens, Director of Development on 01603 623958.
+If you would like to know more about Vital Signs, please contact Jenny Bevan, Grants Manager or Claire Cullens, Chief Executive on 01603 623958.